ataul-ui/analysis-for-smart-warehouse/README.md

-I can use spark for the time-series part.
+I can use facebook prophet for the time-series part.
+And if possible I can include spark.
+We'll see.
+I might do the certification sometime else.

 # ML-for-IoT-final